 php artisan make:model Payment

-After this, add the PayPal credentials in your .env
+After this, add your PayPal API credentials in your .env file.

 PAYPAL_CLIENT_ID=PASTE_HERE_CLIENT_ID